ctoyan/ponieproxy/filters/README.md

 Currently the HUNT filter matches params for `IDOR`, `SQL Injection`, `SSRF`, `SSTI`, `LFI/RFI/Path Traversal`, `OSCI`, `Debug and Logic Parameters`, which are taken directly from the HUNT repo.

-## Save Request URL Filter
+## Filter to Save Request URL
-If you want to save every unique request you make in a file - pass the filename to the `-su` flag.
-This will append to a file all unique, in-scope URLs, that you've requested.
+Appends to a file all unique, in-scope URLs, that you've requested.
+If you want to name the file, pass the filename to the `-su` flag.

+## Filter to Save JS Files
+Saves all `.js` files to their corresponding folder.
+Default save filder is `./js`.
+So for example a request for `https://somesite.com/path/to/file.js`, will save the file to `./js/path/to/file.js`